 Magnet computer science teacher Samir Paul won the Marian Greenblatt Education Fund Rising-Star Teacher Award.
 He has been teaching at Blair for two years.

-awards teachers who inspire their students and have done exceptional work in teaching.
+The Marian Greenblatt fund awards teachers who inspire their students and have done exceptional work in teaching.
 Paul was nominated by magnet teacher David Stein, Principal Renay Johnson, as well as other colleagues.

 A Magnet student-turned-Harvard graduate, Paul had many offers to work in technology, politics and coding after college but he knew he wanted a job that would allow him to use his talents to serve others.
 So he became a teacher.